-Trustees can object to adverse private rulings in much the same way as they can object against assessments.
-They also can seek a review of adverse objection decisions on a private ruling by the Administrative Appeals Tribunal (AAT) or a court.
+Taxpayers can object to adverse private rulings or a failure to make a private ruling in much the same way that they can object to assessments.
+They can also seek a review of adverse objection decisions on a private ruling by the Administrative Appeals Tribunal (AAT) or a court.
 An explanation of review rights and how to exercise them is issued with the private ruling.
 An objection to a ruling can be lodged within the later of:

-- 60 days after receipt of the ruling - four years from the last day allowed for lodging a fund return for the income year covered by the ruling.
+- 60 days after the receipt of the ruling - four years from the last day allowed for lodging a tax return for the last income year covered by the ruling.

-A trustee cannot object to a private ruling if an assessment has occurred covering the same facts and issues; they can object against the assessment.
+A taxpayer cannot object to a private ruling if an assessment has occurred covering the same facts and issues.
+The taxpayer could, of course, object to the assessment.

-If a trustee has objected to a private ruling, they cannot object on the same grounds against a later assessment, unless the facts have changed.
+Where a taxpayer has objected against a private ruling the taxpayer cannot object against a later assessment about the same matter ruled on, unless the facts have changed.